burrrata/cryptoeconomics.study_rust_edition/src/NOTES.md

 It would also be great to mention that while banks or central operators can change the data in our bank accounts, they can also change our ability to communicate with our friends or access goods and services on social media platforms and marketplaces.
 When we move to more generalizable and abstract state machines (EVM) it's really about data and not money.
 Like the intro says: he who controls the data controls the world.
 Putting this back in the hands of users is the only way to do that.
 World peace comes about one person at a time, and world order comes about when power is evenly distributed.
 That's why this tutorial exists so that more people can learn about this stuff!
 Would be good to emphasize that :)

 ### CPP State
-- trust bank has correct state
+- users trust bank state
-- bank controls accounts
+- bank creates and controls accounts
-- bank controls tx
-- bank controls history
+- users request tx to be approved by bank
-- bank creates new money
+- bank controls any state transitions including freezing accounts or new money creation

 https://github.com/burrrata/cryptoeconomics.study_rust_edition/blob/master/src/ch1/centralized_payment_processor.md

 ### P2P State
+- centralized state database => new p2p database structure
-- trust => agreed upon pub key crypto accounts and network params
+- trust => agreed upon pub key crypto accounts and network params (randomness + crypto basics)
-- accounts => accounts created via "secure" random key generation
+- accounts => accounts created via "secure" random key generation (accounts + pub key crypto)
-- tx => signed tx
+- tx => signed tx (tx + digital signatures)
-- history => blocks and merkle tries
+- history => blocks and merkle tries (blocks + hashing)
-- bank money => PoW
+- bank approved state transition => PoW state transition

 ### Better P2P Network
 - signed "RSA" tx => ECDSA